 - Brabham BT4 [IC-1-62] (Kerry Grant): New for Jack Brabham to drive at the November 1962 Australian GP.
 Used by Brabham in the New Zealand Internationals in January 1963, winning at Levin, then sold to Dave McKay's Scuderia Veloce for the Australian International races the following month.
 Raced by Graham Hill for McKay in the 1964 Tasman series, winning the Longford race in March.
 To Len Southward's Lesco Racing Team for Kerry Grant to drive during the 1964/65 season, and for Neil Whittaker in 1965/66.
 Sold to John McCormack (Davenport, Tasmania) and raced on through the next three seasons.
 From McCormack to John Blanden (Adelaide, South Australia) in 1978 and extensively rebuilt.
 To Ken Messenger (Adelaide) March 1982, then to Art Valdez (Torrance, CA) in 1986, and remained in his collection for many years, until sold to a UK consortium in 2017.

 - Brabham BT2 [FJ-8-62] (Barry Collerson): Either a replacement for Frank Gardner's FJ-2-62 at some unknown point during the 1962 season or a new identity given to the car when it was shipped to Australia at the end of the European season.
-Used by Gardner in Australian national racing in early 1963 and then to Len Deaton later in 1963.
+Sold to Alec Mildren, who entered it for Gardner to race in Australian national racing in early 1963.
+Then to Len Deaton later in 1963.
 To Barry Collerson for 1964 and 1965, then Kevin Pinkstone 1966.
 Then to further Australian owners John Mellen 1969, Peter Taylor and Brian Morrow 1972, John Hilliar 1973, Spencer Bates 1977, Tony Galletly 1980, Bryan Miller 1982, Tony Moodie 1991 and Ken Hastings 1992.
 While with Hastings it was damaged and rebuilt with a new frame.
 Then sold to John Streets in the US 2001 then to Dave Zurlinden (Carmel Valley, CA) in 2003 and raced to the end of 2008.
 To John Dowson (Tunbridge Wells, Kent) September 2009.
 Sold to Chris Chilcott (Aberdeen, Scotland) in February 2015, together with the damaged original frame.

 - Brabham BT4 [IC-2-62] (Lex Davison): New for Jack Brabham to drive in the Australian Internationals in February 1963.
 Then left with Repco over the Australian winter and used by Denny Hulme in the 1964 Tasman series.
 Sold to veteran Australian Lex Davison for the 1964 Australian Gold Star but heavily damaged in the accident that took Davison's life at Sandown Park early 1965.
 Sold with all Davison's equipment to Wally Mitchell and some parts used in the RM1 sports car in which Mitchell was later killed.
 The frame of the Brabham was not used in the RM1 and this was sold to Fred Wheelhouse and rebuilt as a complete car.
 Owned by David Sternberg in Tasmania in 1968 and probably the "rebuilt Brabham Climax" that Dave Powell Jnr raced in Tasmania in 1969.
 Then unknown until reported to be owned by Austin Miller (Launceston, Tasmania) in 1983.
 Still with Miller in 1995 but by 2000 it had moved to the UK and was owned by John Coombs, who sold it to Frank Sytner.
 Raced by Sytner from 2001 to 2008 and then sold to David Jacobs (Boulder, CO) and raced in the US until sold to Terry Rush in New Zealand in February 2011.